MolSSI-Education/cpp_programming/01-03-collaboration.md

 ## Pull requests

-It is now time to incorporate the edits you have made in your fork into the original repository.
+It is now time to incorporate the edits you have made in your branch into the `master` branch.
 To do this, we must create a `Pull Request`.

 Navigate to the URL of the repository.
 You should see a highlighted area and green button which says "Compare and Pull Request".
 Alternatively, you can navigate to the URL given in the message where you did a push.

 Once you are on the page that says "Open a pull request", you should see fields which ask for the name of the pull request, as well as a larger text box which has space for a description.
-Make the title of this pull request "add sodium page".
+Make the title of this pull request "add YOUR_ELEMENT page".
 Edit the description to describe what you have done in your pull request.

 Submit the pull request.